Just like you, I love Facebook and I am almost always online checking out what’s the latest out there.

 Therefore, you may have to create a free product that you can be giving so that people can join your mailing list.
 This is the link you’ll be sharing on Facebook with people who want more information.

-I personally use my eBook called “How to Create a Blog that Will Make You Money” to get people to my mailing list.
+I personally use my “Free Mini-Course: Writers’ Starter Pack” to get people to my mailing list.

 After that I use an optimized autoresponder sequence (series of emails) that give free, useful information before I sell anything.
 This helps me to build trust, friends and to get a good market for future products.